Skip to content

 4. Protocol-neutral domain facade.

-5. Operations: health, describe_skill, execute_skill, execute_capability.
+5. Operations: health, describe_skill, execute_skill, execute_capability, async runs, run status/cancel, checkpoints, resume.

 6. gateway/core.py